maker1912/slackMC/README.md

 ## English - Translated By Google Translate

 ## How to Use It [eng]
-[1] Download the file from the package
+[1] Download the file from the Releases

 [2] Unzip/extract the file using **Winrar** or a similar application